 Miss Kate will read 2-3 picture books related to a theme for the week.
 We will also include rhymes or songs, as well as an activity and a take home craft.
 This program is geared for ages 3-6.

 Fridays @ 10:30 am

-For some of our youngest patrons, we will offer a couple of short books, followed by a lot of movement with rhymes, songs and fingerplays.
+For some of our youngest patrons, we will offer a couple of short books, followed by a lot of movement and crafts.
 We will finish up with some much needed play time!
 Children ages 18-36 months are welcome!

 Sessions are free and do not require registration.
 These literacy enhanced library storytimes are based on the national Every Child Ready to Read initiative and incorporate six key literacy skills into fun programs through the five main practices of talking, singing, reading, writing, and playing.
 We use stories, songs, fingerplays, crafts, and other activities to help achieve early literacy goals.
 Registration is not required for these drop-in programs.

 Pre-literacy is what children know about reading and writing before they can actually read and write.
 You can help your child be ready to read, starting from birth.
 Research has shown there are six preliteracy skills that your child needs in order to read: